 Usually, management at headquarters provides targets as a guide to managers in business units.
 They also oversee and control the performance of each unit while leaving the rest to the unit manager.

-This structure is common for multinational companies.
-They operate in several countries through subsidiaries.
-In addition, conglomerates or other giant companies also adopt this structure to manage their business portfolios.
-An example is The Walt Disney Company, which operates several business segments such as theme park resorts, television, broadcasting, streaming media, consumer products, publishing, and international operations.
+This structure is common for multinational companies, which operate in several countries through subsidiaries.
+Conglomerates or other giant companies also adopt this structure to manage their business portfolios.
+An example is The Walt Disney Company, which operates several business segments, such as theme park resorts, television, broadcasting, streaming media, consumer products, publishing, and international operations.

 Geographical structure